wjwwen/timeseries/timeseries_class.md

 • Testing for Cointegration in Regression <br>

 ## Lecture Slides
-- Optimal forecasting = minimizing the mean squared
+• Optimal forecasting = minimizing the mean squared <br>
-- Conditional expectations to forecast
+• Conditional expectations to forecast <br>
-- Rolling windows, one step hat to forecast in the v
+• Rolling windows, one step hat to forecast in the v <br>
-- Theil’s U-statistic (1966): A U-statistic of one implies that the model under consideration and the benchmark model are equally (in)accurate, while a value of less than one implies that the model is superior to the benchmark, and vice versa for U > 1.
+• Theil’s U-statistic (1966): A U-statistic of one implies that the model under consideration and the benchmark model are equally (in)accurate, while a value of less than one implies that the model is superior to the benchmark, and vice versa for U > 1. <br>
-- Time-series Econometrics: Cointegration and Autoregressive Conditional Heteroskedasticity
+•  Time-series Econometrics: Cointegration and Autoregressive Conditional Heteroskedasticity <br>
-- Spurious Regressions in Econometrics (CWJ Granger and P Newbold) - 1973
+•  Spurious Regressions in Econometrics (CWJ Granger and P Newbold) - 1973 <br>
-- While the Durbin-Watson test is aimed at an autocorrelation of 1st order, the Breusch-Godfrey-test can also uncover autocorrelation of higher orders.
-In section 6.4 we then present various approaches to the estimation of multiple regression model with autocorrelated disturbance variables.
+•  While the Durbin-Watson test is aimed at an autocorrelation of 1st order, the Breusch-Godfrey-test can also uncover autocorrelation of higher orders.
+In section 6.4 we then present various approaches to the estimation of multiple regression model with autocorrelated disturbance variables. <br>

 - Yt = U1 + Yt-1 + Ut
 - Xt = u2 + Xt-1 + Ut